 - I want to be a teacher and have a degree, but not in education: Learn about Washington’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 Washington Teacher Education Requirements

 Teachers in Washington are required to earn a bachelor’s degree from a regionally accredited college or university.
-In addition, a teacher preparation program that has been approved by the Professional Educator Standards Board must be completed.
-There are twenty-one schools in Washington that have state-approved programs for teacher education.
-There are also alternative paths to certification available to those who have not completed a traditional educator preparation program in Washington.
+In addition, a Washington teacher preparation program that has been approved by the Professional Educator Standards Board must be completed.
+There are currently 30 schools in Washington that have state-approved traditional programs for teacher education.

 Washington Teacher Testing Requirements